 Learning a new software can often be a barrier to trying out a new workflow.
 Bill mentioned that he currently uses a software called Snagit editor, which has a small cost (under £25 for an educational licence) but has effective editing tools, renders and publishes video quickly and is relatively easy to use in comparison to more sophisticated screencasting software such as Camtasia.

 The university’s supported Replay ‘At-Desk’ Recorder software could also be used to make screencast videos and share these easily with individual students by their username.
 There are a number of free screencasting softwares available online if you wish to attach videos in the feedback.
 Out of the free, web-based ones that are available, Screencast-O-Matic is the one that we would recommend in terms of ease of use and the ability to be able to save your files as .mp4 files – as many of the free online tools require you to automatically publish your screencasts online.
-If you do decide to use a third-party tool, please see our guidance on using external IT services.
+If you are considering using an unsupported, third party tool please see our guidance on supported vs. unsupported tools.
 Our screencast software comparison, linked below, compares the functionality of Camtasia, Replay ‘At-Desk’ Recorder and Screencast-o-matic to give you an idea of what to expect from different types of screencasting software.

 How the ELDT can support different methods of providing formative feedback